GENI-NSF/geni-tools/README-omni.txt

    though you can configure where they run. (#490)
  - Warn when acting at all AMs in the clearinghouse - slow (#461)
  - Speaks for option has been renamed `geni_speaking_for` (#466)
+ - Refactored the source code to make it easier to import Omni in other tools.
+Look in `src/gcf` for directories that were previously directly under `src`. (#388)
+  - Your Omni based tool no longer needs to include any of the top level scripts that Omni/GCF includes, nor to provide the existing Omni `main`.
+  - Most of the code in `omni.py` has now been moved to `gcf/oscript.py`
+  - To update your script that uses omni as a library:
+   - Change `import omni` to `import gcf.oscript as omni`

 New in v2.4: